 Most large airports have multiple checkpoint entries for any given terminal, and some may be busier than others at certain times of day.
 The TSA offers travelers an app called My TSA that you can use to check security wait times.
 Just be sure you actually can reach your gate via the checkpoint you've selected.

 You may think your trial shampoo bottle is smaller than 3.4 ounces, or maybe the last time you went through security, no one cared that your mascara wasn't in a clear bag.
 All that matters is what they're telling you this time.
 While the particular TSA agent demanding you give up your "contraband" very well may be in the wrong, at that moment he or she has all the power and arguing isn't going to get you anywhere but possibly detained.

 Technically, cracking jokes about national security at an airport is not illegal, but that doesn't mean you can't get in trouble for doing it.
 Take the case of Edgar Fabian Navarrete, who was arrested in September 2013 after joking that his friend had a bomb while they were at the Miami International Airport.
 Another man, Frank Hannibal, was arrested at LaGuardia Airport for joking that the TSA was looking to confiscate his explosives while screeners were double-checking a jar of peanut butter.
 You may think your joke is funny or harmless, but remember, the TSA has no sense of humor when it comes to doing their jobs.
 Always err on the side of caution.

 The TSA's PreCheck program is a risk-based prescreening system that allows frequent fliers to apply for access to a restricted -- and faster -- airport security lane.
-The application process is essentially an in-depth background check, but once cleared, PreCheck fliers no longer have to remove their belts, shoes and lightweight jackets, nor must they place their 3-1-1 compliant plastic bag and laptop in separate bins.
-PreCheck lanes are currently available at more than 100 airports throughout the United States.
+The application process is essentially an in-depth background check, but once cleared, PreCheck fliers no longer have to remove their belts, shoes or lightweight jackets, nor must they place their 3-1-1 compliant plastic bag and laptop in separate bins.
+PreCheck lanes are currently available at more than 180 airports across the United States.